ember-learn/guides-source/guides/release/components-update/templates-are-html.md

 parts of the framework.

-We'll discuss the capabilities and core concepts of templates in the following chapters, but before we do that, we should get started with the basics, and the easiest way to get started on an Ember template is with some HTML!
+We'll discuss the capabilities and core concepts of templates in the following chapters, but before we do that, we should get started with the basics.
+The simplest way to get started on an Ember template is with some HTML!

 ## The Application Template

 The central template in an Ember application is the `app/templates/application.hbs` file.
 We can copy HTML into this file, and it will work without any changes.
-For instance, you can copy the following example HTML for a small messaging app:
+For instance, you can copy the following example HTML for a simple messaging app:

 ```html {data-filename=app/templates/application.hbs}
 <div class="messages">